Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • Increased fatigue and weakness.

-• Respiratory problems and a noticeable lack of oxygen.
+• Problems with the respiratory system and a noticeable lack of oxygen.

-As a result of the fact that oxygen is supplied in insufficient quantities to tissues and organs, a shortage of trace elements such as magnesium, potassium in the blood and sodium may develop, which will lead to abnormal conditions:
+As a result of the fact that oxygen is supplied in insufficient quantities to tissues and organs, a lack of microelements such as magnesium, potassium in the blood and sodium may develop, which will lead to abnormal conditions:

 • Obesity.